MoonLiightz/wgconfig/README.md

 # wgconfig
 A small script for creating and deleting wireguard configurations.

+> Readme comming soon.